-8.4.4 In the event of a recall, it is the responsibility of the Donor to communicate and coordinate appropriate handling and disposal of the product with the Distributing Partner (refer to Section 10.
-Disposal).

-- 8.5.1 The quality of the product must be of the foremost priority.
-All donated products should be obtained from a quality ensured source and meet all quality standards in both the Donor and Distributing Partner countries. - 8.5.2 Consumer Products with expiration dates less than 12 months dating should not be shipped without prior written acceptance from the Distributing Partner, and an agreement that the product will be utilized before expiry or properly destroyed.
-The documentation should be signed by the person at the Distributing Partner organization who is responsible for the management of the donation, and should include a definition of 'properly destroyed' as well as outline who is responsible for payment and management of destruction. - 8.5.3 In order to demonstrate product quality, appropriate documentation should accompany each shipment.
-Supporting quality documents may include a Certificate of Compliance, Manufacturing, or Analysis. - 8.5.4 An adverse event reporting procedure should be documented and roles and responsibilities clearly understood. - 8.5.5 Disposal is a key item for consideration in all cases of donations.
-It is key, therefore, that the Distributing Partner have a plan for disposal in line with the requirements set out in Section 10.
-Disposal.
+8.5.1 The quality of the Product must be of the foremost priority.
+All donated products should be obtained from a quality ensured source and meet all quality standards in both the Donor and Distributing Partner countries.

+8.5.2 In order to demonstrate product quality, appropriate documentation should accompany each shipment.
+Supporting quality documents may include a Certificate of Compliance, Manufacturing, or Analysis.

+8.5.3 Disposal is a key item for consideration in all cases of donations.
+It is key, therefore, that the Distributing Partner have a plan for disposal in line with the requirements set out in Section 10 Disposal.